GrishaSethi/OCR_Tesseract/README.md

 - Images you upload are processed locally.
 Temporary files are cleaned up where possible.

-## 📝 License
-MIT (or your preferred license).
-Update this section if different.

 ## 🙌 Acknowledgements
 - Tesseract OCR
 - Streamlit